 I also shared with you 5 Tips to Improve Your Food Photography that will help any beginner get started on the road to taking better food pictures.

-I was interviewed to be a Green Light Feature on Clueless Clue, where I was able to share a bit more about my eco-friendly journey and some tips to help anyone that is interested in making small changes that can lead to make big a difference.
+I was interviewed to be a Green Light Feature on Clueless Clue, where I was able to share a bit more about my eco-friendly journey and some tips to help anyone that is interested in making small changes that can lead to making big a difference.
 Be sure to stop by and check it out here.

 A few awesome podcasts that I listened to this month were: